michaeldayreads/reference/shell.md

 > Option lists on commands are non-exhaustive.
 The intention is to explain and highlight command line and scripting usage, not to clone the man pages.

+# misc useful hacks

+Write quick or one off scripts by combining the multiple instructions to bash into one line using either `&&` or `;` to delimit them.
+In the first case, the first non-zero RC stops the "script", in the second, the shell continues merrily along.

 # shell differences

 Function names in `bash` are less restrictive than names in `sh`; in particular, `sh` does not permit `.` or `-` but does permit `_`.